All Episodes

 Rush.

-You're aiming you're aiming at the wrong guy.
+You're aiming at the wrong guy.

 I've heard you.

-Would you just listen, Robert?
+No, Would you just listen, Robert?

 Go ahead.

-Because Mrs. Clinton is about to take the nomination away from your guy, and you're aiming your arrows and darts at me when in fact Mrs. Clinton and her husband are plotting to take this nomination away.
+And you're aiming your arrows and darts at me when, in fact, Mrs. Clinton and her husband are plotting to take this nomination away.

 Well, look at here, man.

-The Clintons ain't the uh I mean they're not.
+The Clintons ain't the, I mean, they.

-Empathy tells me that you listening to this program are tired of this, as am I. You got you got other such people what you let's go to Ed in Houston.
+Tiffany tells me that you listening to this program are tired of this, as am I. You got other such people.

-Ed, welcome to the EIB network, sir.
+Ed, welcome to the EIB Network, sir.

 You're next.